 And that is how you can easily use Nagios to monitor Docker containers.

-That brings us to the end of our tutorial on how to monitor Docker Containers using Nagios.
+That brings us to the end of our tutorial on monitoring Docker Containers using Nagios.